WordleAI/Dictionary/README.md

 ### Goals Of This Branch

-- Host a filtered word list
+- Host word lists
-- Usage of the filtered word list in a system capable of intelligently guessing wordle answers
+- Usage of the word lists in a system capable of intelligently guessing wordle answers
 - Reduce external dependencies (i.e. NYTimes) over time

 ---